shubhamm-cyber/soc-automation-pipeline/README.md

 ## 5️⃣ Investigation Process

-After receiving the webhook alert, the Python automation engine performs automated analysis and generates a structured incident investigation report.
+After receiving the webhook alert, the Python automation engine performs automated analysis and generates a structured investigation report.

-The generated output consolidates investigation evidence into an analyst-readable summary containing:
+The system correlates related activity and consolidates investigation evidence into an analyst-readable summary containing:

 * **Primary affected user**
 * **Affected user count**